 How was your morning?
-Mine was an interesting adventure in fitness and adrenalin.
+Mine was an interesting adventure in fitness and addrenalin.
 We can so close to getting dog bit, that I’m using this blog post as a way to decompress.
 Every Tuesday and Thursday, I have a fitness client and we start our sessions off with a 30-minute walk, then we do strength training or yoga.

 Today, was like any other day.
 On the way back to her house, we turn down the usual street and I see this dog barreling down the street with the owner of the dog, hollering the dog’s name trying to get it to stop.

 Fortunately, I startled the dog by yelling “NO” and he (she?) stopped the attack.
 The dog did try to circle one time but I continued to face him/her until the owner got its attention and he scurried back to the owner.

 My client is a small person, like just barely 5 foot tall and maybe 100 pounds with rocks in her pockets.
 We were very lucky today so I did a little research and I came up with an article for you to read and a cool product.
 And yes I have one

 So here are the 3 things you should do if a dog attacks

 1. Take precautions

 Dog attacks occur usually because of inadequate training of the dog (by the owner) or insufficient containment of the dog.
 So, whenever you see any unchained dog, always prepare for the worst so that you won’t be caught unawares.
 A safe move is to take another path (if available).
 When you meet a stray dog, avoid eye contact with it, as most dogs see this as a threat.
 Also, avoid smiling at the dog.
 Though this may show that you are friendly, an aggressive dog would assume that you are baring your teeth in readiness for a fight.